December 23, 2014

 Each year, the state of Colorado looks at the performance of our students on state assessments, and gives each school a rating based on an analysis of those scores.
 These ratings then determine what kind of improvement plan each school will be assigned.
 Schools may be required to implement a performance plan, improvement plan, priority improvement plan, or turnaround plan.
 Performance plans require the least amount of change and turnaround plans require the most dramatic strategies for improvement.

-If you would like to have input into the creation of the plan and receive an update on our progress in implementing last year’s plan, please plan to attend the following School Accountability Meetings.
+If you would like to know how we are addressing improvement areas in the plan and receive an update on our progress in implementing last year’s plan, please plan to attend the following meetings.

 Mark Thompson, Ed.
 D.

 Join other parents with children ages 0 to 10 to discuss:

 Meeting our children’s needs

 Formula for this faith-based course = great atmosphere + delicious meal + practical talks + group discussion times

 Childcare provided for elementary children- ages 5 to 12 years old.

 Date: Wednesdays, January 21 – February 18, 2015

 Cost: If you register before January 16 = $0

 If you register on or after January 16 = $10